federicadomani/AutoClicker2-Record-Play-The-Lists-Of-Mouse-Clicks/README.md

 ## Advanced replacer for abandoned Orphamiel AutoClicker, OP AutoClicker and Macro Recorder with powerful support of mouse clicking sequences

+Yes, this is the only mouse auto clicker with strong record/edit/play capabilities for professional work with sequences of mouse clicks.
+This is the only open source project that has regular commits into source tree in 2021.

 > Updated Feb 13 2021

 ## Official Site for News and Downloads